gardinermichael/Wordpress-Masonry-Grid/README.md

 * Decide if you want to use Taxonomies or Categories to filter the images.
   * Category will show up for ALL your posts.
   * Taxonomy will only show up for your custom post type.
 Use CPT to create it and turn on the hierarchical setting (it'll otherwise act like tags)
-* In my case, I used categories as a defining filter (a range of years), than taxonomy tags (published year) as a subfilter.
+* In my case, I used categories as a defining filter (a range of years, per seperate page), than taxonomy tags (published year within the same page) as a subfilter.
-  * Helps if images are named descriptively -- i.e. the year/month are included in the image titles.
+  * It helps if images are named descriptively -- i.e. the year/month are included in the image titles.